7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 famous places

-There are also a handful of well-known places in the Eastern Anatolia Region despite its rugged terrain or perhaps because of it.
+There are a handful of well-known places in the Eastern Anatolia Region despite its rugged terrain or perhaps because of it.

 Lake Van is one of the most sought-after destinations.
-It was actually formed after the explosion of Mount Nemrut Volcano.
+It was formed after the explosion of Mount Nemrut Volcano.

 Over time, the crater filled with water.
 The thing that sets this lake apart from the rest is that it is the largest saline soda (alkaline) lake on Earth.